Obsesión (Aventura song): Frankie J version

-In 2005, Mexican-American singer Frankie J covered the song under the title "Obsession (No Es Amor)", featuring Baby Bash.
+In 2005, Mexican-American singer Frankie J covered the song under the title "Obsession (No Es Amor)", featuring Baby Bash for his album The One.
 Released as a single on January 10, 2005, the cover peaked at number three on the US Billboard Hot 100, number five in Australia and number four in New Zealand.
 The song was produced by Australian-born UK-based producer Stewart Magee.
 Model Vida Guerra made a cameo in the video as Frankie J's love interest and object of his obsession.